apiato/documentation/_docs/components/exceptions.md

 <a name="error-codes"></a>
 ### Application Error Codes

 Apiato provides a convenient way to manage all `application error codes` in one central place.
-Therefore, Apiato provides the `\App\Ship\Exceptions\Codes\ApplicationErrorCodes` class, which holds `code`, `title` and `description` for specific errors.
+Therefore, Apiato provides, amongst others, the `\App\Ship\Exceptions\Codes\ApplicationErrorCodesTable` class, which already holds various information for multiple errors.

 Thereby, one error look like this:
 ```php